Phosphatidylserine Helps Manage Stress

 Infusion and extraction

-topical on forehead, internal and vape
+topical on the forehead, internal

 Does sunflower phosphatlyserine work that same as soy based phosphatlyserine?